tychosoft/moderncli/FEATURES.md

 section as a collection of keys as well as iterating over named sections and key collections.
 It can also be used to modify and re-write the key file with changed data.

+## list.hpp

+Enhanced and interoperable derived templates of std::list based classes, such as stack, queue, and deque that has some additional methods, some methods found in C++20 and later for C++17.

 ## memory.hpp